-These classic five questions can guide an educational visit to the Farmers Market with your family, scout troop, classroom or other group.
+By asking these five questions you can guide an educational visit to the Farmer's Market with your family, scout troop, classroom or other group.

 So let's go find the roots of our food together during a fun visit to the a local farmer's market.

 Yes, real people do the growing.
 They're called farmers!
 They work the dirt.
 They water and weed.